nikitavoloboev/data/programming-languages/go/go-libraries/go-libraries.md

 - [tenus](https://github.com/milosgajdos/tenus) - Allows you to configure and manage Linux network devices programmatically.
 - [CAN Go](https://github.com/einride/can-go) - Makes use of the Linux SocketCAN abstraction for CAN communication.
 - [ethtool](https://github.com/safchain/ethtool) - Simple access to the Linux SIOCETHTOOL ioctl operations.
+- [Go eBPF](https://github.com/dropbox/goebpf) - Library to work with eBPF programs from Go.

 ## Apple